jfgrea27/jfgrea27.github.io/jfgrea27.github.io/content/posts/01-genai-and-tee/01-types-of-tees.md

 **Architecture**

-The SGX architecture relies on creating a reserved region of memory, the **Enclave Page Cache** that holds encrypted data that is protected by a hardware-derived key (the **Root Sealing Key (RSK)**) that only resides in a secure CPU register.
+The SGX architecture relies on creating a reserved region of memory, the **Enclave Page Cache** that holds encrypted data that is protected by a hardware-derived key (the **Root Sealing Key (RSK)**).
+This key only resides in a secure CPU register.
-SGX also adds a set of instructions (including `ECREATE`, `EENTER`, `EEXIT`) to manage the enclave.
+SGX also adds a set of CPU instructions (including `ECREATE`, `EENTER`, `EEXIT`) to manage the enclave.
-The **Memory Encryption Engine (MEE)** built into the memory controller is responsible for the encryption/decryption of the data.
+The **Memory Encryption Engine (MEE)** built into the memory controller is responsible for the encryption/decryption of the data as it leaves/enters the cpu.

-No one, not even the root has access to the EPC in DRAM.
+No one, not even `root` user has access to the EPC in DRAM.
 Further, data is only decrypted inside the CPU, so L1/L2/L3 caches still hold encrypted data.
 The MEE encrypts/decrypts data on-the-fly, which has some performance overhead.

 The control flow works as follows: